TomLing/tomling.github.io/_posts/2018-02-18-creating-a-serverless-rest-api-with-cosmos-db-on-azure.md

 You will now be presented with a number of template options - Choose the C# HTTP trigger → Give the new function a name and authorisation level (In this example we will use Anonymous), then click create.

 After the function has been created a pane should display with the C# code that forms our HTTP API function.
 In order to pass in the data from our Cosmos DB as a parameter to the function we need to add a new 'Azure Cosmos DB input'.
-This can be achieved by expanding our function in the left pane and clicking the 'Manage' option.
+This can be achieved by expanding our function in the left pane and clicking the 'Integrate' option.

 ![Function Integrate Option]({{ "/assets/media/functionintegrate.PNG" | absolute_url }})